markjprice/cs12dotnet8/docs/errata/improvements.md

 Note the following:

 - `NaN` outputs as `NaN`.
 It can be generated from an expression of zero divided by zero.
 - `PositiveInfinity` value outputs as an `8` which looks like an infinity symbol on its side.
+It can be generated from an expression of any positive real number divided by zero.
 - `NegativeInfinity` value outputs as a `-8` which looks like an infinity symbol on its side with a negative sign before it.
+It can be generated from an expression of any negative real number divided by zero.
+- Zero divided by any positive real number is zero.
+- Zero divided by any negative real number is negative zero.
 - `Epsilon` is `0.000...0005` with 323 zeros before the `5`.

 ## Page 96 - Formatting using numbered positional arguments & Formatting using interpolated strings